yangify/gicinema/README.md

 - When specifying a position for booking, if front rows (seats that are nearer to the screen) are filled, it will fill the seat towards the back (seats away from the screen) starting from the specified position.
 That's assuming users are inclined to seat close to each other as possible.
+- When viewing booking, the restriction level is low and any string is allowed as parameter, e.g. empty spaces and any characters.
+That's assuming that relevant authorisation would be made available subsequently for authorised viewing.

 ### How to build